linkedin/DuaLip/docs/index.rst

 where :math:`x = (x_1, ..., x_I)` is the full vector of optimization variables, :math:`x_i` is the vector of optimization
 variables associated with one :math:`i`, and :math:`A,b,c` and :math:`C_i` are user-supplied data.

 It is a distributed solver that solves a perturbation of the LP problem at scale via gradient-based algorithms on the smooth dual of the perturbed LP with computational guarantees.
-Dualip can easily scale to problems in trillions of variables.
+DuaLip can easily scale to problems in trillions of variables.

 This library was created by `Yao Pan
 <https://www.linkedin.com/in/panyaopy/>`_, `Kinjal Basu